pinselimo/Estatico/posts/on_narrow_roads_through_covid19.md

 ### Bird's eye view

 First a brief introduction.
 Let's assume you have a map of your respective city.
 In our case that's Graz and for our map service we use [OpenStreetMaps](https://www.openstreetmap.org/search?query=Graz#map=13/47.0721/15.4375).
 Now you just blend everything out but the roads you could legally drive a car on.
-Consider all intersections and points of interenst vertices and the roads in between them as edges et voilá: You have a road network representation of the city. *(Shoutout to Goeff Boeing for providing the awesome [OSMnx](https://github.com/gboeing/osmnx) tool)*
+Consider all intersections and points of interenst vertices and the roads in between them as edges et voilÃ¡: You have a road network representation of the city. *(Shoutout to Goeff Boeing for providing the awesome [OSMnx](https://github.com/gboeing/osmnx) tool)*

 ![Fig.1: Congestion at 7 AM in the City of Graz in the before times, according to our model](images/corona_graz_before.png)